Learn The Best Ways To Ensure A Proper Latch On

 A good latch feels like your baby is sucking on your breast, not the nipple and swallowing.
 Your nipple should be pulled in, deep into the mouth.
 If you can see part of your areola or even the edge of your nipple, your baby’s mouth may not be deep enough.

 Babies are born with an instinct to find and latch onto the nipple, but if they don’t get it right away, you can help them by holding your breast in a way that makes it easier for them to latch deeply onto the areola (the darker part of your nipple).

 Why is proper latching important?

-Proper latching is important for many reasons.
+Proper latching is essential for many reasons.
 When your newborn latches properly, he receives milk directly from the breast instead of just drinking from the air next to your nipple.
-He will also get more milk at one time, which can help reduce his frustration level and encourage him to continue feeding.
-A better latch also helps prevent nipple soreness and damage that can come from improper latching (or not latching at all).
+He will also get more milk at once, which can help reduce his frustration and encourage him to continue feeding.
+A better latch also helps prevent nipple soreness and damage from improper latching (or not latching).

 – to cracked nipples, and then perhaps